oracle/oraclesolaris-contrib/Blog_Supplements/Database_In_Memory_on_SPARC/README.md

 You should see a huge difference in throughput and execution time between execution using the inmemory option and running it in the old fashioned way.
 In parallel you will notice a large load on the storage infrastructure when executing without the inmemory option

+Copyright (c) 2020, Oracle and/or its affiliates.
+Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/.